-When targeted chemotherapy drugs do not lead to remission in children with chronic myelogenous leukemia, doctors at Hassenfeld Children's Hospital of New York at NYU Langone may recommend a stem cell transplant, also called a bone marrow transplant.
+When targeted chemotherapy drugs do not lead to remission in children with chronic myelogenous leukemia, doctors at Hassenfeld Children’s Hospital at NYU Langone may recommend a stem cell transplant, also called a bone marrow transplant.
 Stem cell transplantation is also sometimes recommended for children with acute leukemias, those with acute myeloid leukemia who are classified in a high-risk group at diagnosis, those whose cancer has returned after remission, or those whose cancer isn’t responding well to chemotherapy.

 In stem cell transplantation, a high-dose chemotherapy drug is delivered with an intravenous infusion for a period of days to destroy cancer cells.
 This intense form of treatment also destroys healthy blood cells, including stem cells.
 These cells are then replaced with healthy stem cells provided by a donor—typically a sibling or other relative or a matched unrelated donor.
 Using stem cells from another person is called an allogeneic transplantation.

 Including recovery time, your child may spend several weeks to months in the hospital during the transplantation process.

 Stem cell transplantation requires a donation of bone marrow stem cells from a healthy person who is a “match,” meaning the person’s genetic makeup and tissue types are compatible with those of the child with leukemia.
 Siblings tend to make the best matches.
 If needed, our doctors can help to locate an unrelated match using national bone marrow registries.

 Usually, it takes two to three months to find the appropriate donor or donors and to perform the necessary testing to make sure their stem cells are safe for your child.
 If it takes longer than expected to find a suitable donor, your doctors may recommend an additional cycle of chemotherapy until the search is complete.